St Bartholomew-the-Great: Later history

+In 1888, new parish school rooms, with basement rooms for youth clubs and a soup kitchen, were built on part of the former burial grounds.
+The works were funded by in part by the Rector, the Revd Sir Borradaile Savory.
+The foundation stone was laid on 5 July 1888 by the Duchess of Albany.

+Restoration
-In 1889, a restoration programme began which saw the restoration of the Lady Chapel and south transept and a new north transept.
-The restored south transept was opened by Frederick Temple, the Bishop of London, on 14 March 1891; and the south transept in February 1893 in the presence of the Albert Edward, the Prince of Wales, Alexandra of Denmark (the Princess of Wales), Edward White Benson (the Archbishop of Canterbury) and other dignitaries.

-The Priory Church was one of the few City churches to escape damage during the Blitz and, in 1941, was where the 11th Duke of Devonshire and the Hon Deborah Mitford were married.
+From 1889, the church was extensively restored under the direction of architect Sir Aston Webb.This programme of works saw the restoration of the Lady Chapel and fragmentary south transept and a new flint-faced north transept.
+The scars at the West end where the demolished nave had once joined was given a new flint-faced facade.
+The restored south transept was opened by Frederick Temple, Bishop of London, on 14 March 1891; and the south transept in February 1893 in the presence of the Albert Edward, Prince of Wales, Alexandra of Denmark (Princess of Wales), Edward White Benson (Archbishop of Canterbury) and other dignitaries.
+The Priory Church was one of the few City churches to escape major damage during the Blitz.

-The poet and heritage campaigner Sir John Betjeman kept a flat opposite the churchyard on Cloth Fair.
-Betjeman considered the church to have the finest surviving Norman interior in London.

-In 2005 a memorial service was held for Sir William Wallace, on the 700th anniversary of the Scottish hero's execution nearby, organised by the historian David R. Ross.

-Charitable distributions in the churchyard on Good Friday continue.
-A centuries-old tradition established when twenty-one sixpences were placed upon the gravestone of a woman stipulating that the bequest fund an annual distribution to twenty one widows in perpetuity, with freshly baked hot cross buns nowadays being given not only to widows but others.
+Charitable distributions in the churchyard on Good Friday continue a tradition established when twenty-one sixpences were placed upon the gravestone of a woman stipulating that the bequest fund an annual distribution to twenty one widows in perpetuity, with hot cross buns nowadays being given not only to widows but others.

-The church was designated a Grade I listed building on 4 January 1950.
-In April 2007 it became the first Anglican parish church to charge an entrance fee to tourists not attending worship.
+The Priory Church was designated a Grade I listed building on 4 January 1950.
+In April 2007 it became the first Anglican parish church to charge an entrance fee to tourists not attending a worship,though this was discontinued and the church is open free of charge weekdays.

+United Benefice

-After a few years in which the rector of the church was simultaneously priest-in-charge of the nearby St Bartholomew the Less, which retained its own Parochial church council (PCC) and churchwardens, on 1 June 2015, the parishes of both churches were dissolved and replaced with the united benefice of Great St Bartholomew.
-The Rector of the former parish of St Bartholomew the Great became rector of the united benefice.
-The boundary of the new parish incorporates precisely both former parishes.
-There is now a single PCC and churchwardens responsible for both buildings.
-The parish church is St Bartholomew the Great, while St Bartholomew the Less is a chapel of ease within the parish.
+For a few years the rector of St Batholomew the Great church was simultaneously priest-in-charge of the nearby St Bartholomew the Less, though the latter retained its own Parochial church council (PCC) and churchwardens.
+On 1 June 2015 the parishes of both churches were dissolved and replaced with the new united benefice of Great St Bartholomew.
+The Rector of the former parish of St Bartholomew the Great became Rector of the united benefice and the parish boundary follows precisely those of the two former parishes.
+A single Parochial Church Council and churchwardens are responsible for both buildings.
+The parish church is St Bartholomew the Great, while St Bartholomew the Less is a chapel of ease within the parish, the latter bering part of an eucumenical and inter-faith ministry to the patients and staff at the Hospital.

+Features

+The Clock Tower

+The brick clock tower was constructed in the South West corner of the truncated church in 1628.
+It has a small timber cupola and houses the earlier ring of pre-Reformation bells that were cast between 1500 and 1514.